Can You Play Pickleball in the Rain? Latest Recommendations 2023

 4. Rain Can Damage Paddle

-Can you play pickleball on a wet court leading to adverse effects on your equipment, especially the paddles?
-Moisture can seep into the honeycomb core of the paddles, causing faster aging and damage.
+How can you play pickleball on a wet court, which can be harmful to your gear, especially the paddle?
+The moister seeps into the paddle’s honeycomb core and causes faster aging and damage.

 5. Effect of Rain on Court Surface and Clay

-Playing pickleball in the rain poses risks to paddle damage, but on clay court surfaces, the adverse effects are even greater.
+Playing pickleball in the rain can damage the paddle, but the adverse effects are even more significant on a clay court surface.
 Clay courts are watered to aid movement, but continuous rain can make them challenging to play on, leading to potential game cancellations.

 Remember this before playing pickleball in the rain, especially for serious competition players.